nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-02/lab/README.md

 This is a repeat of Lab 01, but using a class instead of functions.
 This is essentially going to be a refactor.
 You will have a codebase from which to start, with the goal being to keep the functionality the same, while improving the implementation.

-* Write a "Validator" class that will check if input is valid
+* Write a `Validator` class that will check if input is valid
     - Things we want to validate:
         + Is the input of the right type? (array, object, function, etc.)
         + If there is a schema present: